kramire/running-log/README.md

 * Location IQ API Key
 * DarkSky API Key

 *Note that these API keys are optional.
-If omitted, the application will still work, however, some functionality around the location and weather will be lost.
+If omitted, the application will still work, however some functionality around the location and weather will be lost.

 ### Installation